 In the most unsportive of manners on July 14, during the Tour de France, Team Sky suffered a breach possibly to get into the training logs of Chris Froome who won last year’s Tour de France.
 Even though he has always insisted he is clean, Froome found himself in the middle of terrible allegations about his performance.
 The breach is believed to have something to do with these allegations.

-4) Harvard university breach
+4) Harvard University breach

 On the first of the month, Harvard University revealed it suffered a breach which had been discovered back on June 19.
-The breach affected the Faculty of Arts and Sciences and Central Administration and while personal data is believed to be safe, Harvard login credentials may have been affected.
+The breach affected the Faculty of Arts and Sciences and Central Administration, and while personal data is believed to be safe, Harvard login credentials may have been affected.

 5) Cryptowall served via Google Drive

-In yet another ‘your antivirus won’t protect you from this threat’ episode, in the beginning of the month reports revealed that a new campaign is serving up CryptoWall 3.0 by abusing Google Drive vulnerabilities.
-The campaign was uncovered by Heimdal Security who said “If the victim’s system is not fully updated with the latest version of the software mentioned above [JavaJRE, Adobe Reader, IE and Flash Player], the RIG exploit kit will drop a file that contacts a series of predefined Google drive URLs.”
+In yet another ‘your antivirus won’t protect you from this threat’ episode, at the beginning of the month reports revealed that a new campaign is serving up CryptoWall 3.0 by abusing Google Drive vulnerabilities.
+The campaign was uncovered by Heimdal Security who said, “If the victim’s system is not fully updated with the latest version of the software mentioned above [JavaJRE, Adobe Reader, IE and Flash Player], the RIG exploit kit will drop a file that contacts a series of predefined Google drive URLs.”